Ten FAQs on advertising strategy.

 Draw up a profile of your target group.
 For example, are you contacting prospects or regular customers?
 Are they mainly male or female?
 Are they from a certain age group?
 Do they have a particular lifestyle?

-If you recognise that you have three different groups, accept that you may need three different campaigns.
+If you recognise that you have three different audience segments, with different needs and preferences, accept that you may need three different campaigns.

 Where are these people?

 Decide whether your target audience is local or regional, national or international, or a mixture.
-The chosen media should suit the target.
+The advertising channel you choose should suit the target.

 The internet allows you to target your advertisement specifically at people who are searching for a product or service like yours, or those who have already shown an interest in them.

-The objective of advertising is not always to increase sales.
-It might be to educate people about new developments or special offers, to create awareness of what you do, or even to reassure existing customers.
+The objective of an advert is not always to increase sales.
+It might be to educate people about new products or special offers, to create awareness of what you do, or even to reassure existing customers.

 If you are not clear what you want to achieve, the confusion will show through in your advertising.